 How to use a Terminal to talk to the WiModem (first time)

-AT ATtention, verify modem operation (OK response) ATI information AT*N list (wifi) networks AT*NS2,<password> join network index 2 using <password> AT*B9600 adjust modem baud rate to 9600 (set terminal to match) ATDT<ip or name>:<port> dial (call) address (use specified port) +++ switch from data to command mode (type fast) ATH0 hang up the modem (NO CARRIER) ATE0 turn echo off (there are many other Hayes commands, these are the most typical to get started)
+AT ATtention, verify modem operation (OK response) ATI information AT*N list (wifi) networks AT*NS2,<password> join network index 2 using <password> AT*B9600 adjust modem baud rate to 9600 (set terminal to match) ATDT<ip or name>:<port> dial (call) address (use specified port) +++ switch from data to command mode (type this quickly) ATO resume data mode from command mode ATH0 hang up the modem (NO CARRIER) ATE0 turn echo off (there are many other Hayes commands, these are the most typical to get started)

 The “Wi” in WiModem means WiFi (Wireless Fidelity).
 Modems never originally used WiFi, so the initial setup of the WiModem is a bit “off script” to how an original modem was used. it is a necessary one-time step needed to connect this modem to your WiFi router.

 To begin, you will need a Terminal Program.
 In the late 1970s, there were “Dumb Terminals” where your local machine in front of you was just a keyboard and some wires that talked to an actual host computer somewhere else.
 A Terminal Program turns your computer into a similar thing: it knows how to access the serial port, and sends commands that then interact with a host that might be connected on that serial port.
 Those commands in this case are the standard Hayes Modem commands.
 Once connected, your machine becomes the terminal that is connected to a host, and the host generates responses to your commands (in the old days, a “dumb terminal” might be used at a library to search for books — the terminal had no local storage, it just sent commands to some host machine, and that host responded with search results).

 The two terminal programs for the IBM PC that I recommend are: